OpenNMS/opennms-developer-training/docs/foundation/01-system-architecture.md

 ## Lab

-> Here we show to to stand up a stack with some Minions & sample data
+> Here we show how to stand up a stack with some Minions & sample data

 Start services:
 ```